craighead-diocesan-school/1-input-output/instructions/5-ext-madlibs.md

 ## Example

-> Give me an exclamation: wow
+`Give me an exclamation:` wow

-> Give me an adverb: loudly
+`Give me an adverb:` loudly

-> Give me a noun: car
+`Give me a noun:` car

-> Give me an adjective: lovely
+`Give me an adjective:` lovely

-> Your story:
+`Your story:`

-> wow! he said loudly as he jumped into his convertible car and drove off with his lovely wife."
+`wow! he said loudly as he jumped into his convertible car and drove off with his lovely wife.`